David Peralta Player Props: Dodgers vs. Orioles

 David Peralta At The Plate

-- Peralta is batting .271 with nine doubles, a triple, seven home runs and 13 walks.
+- Peralta is hitting .272 with nine doubles, a triple, seven home runs and 13 walks.

-- He has hit a long ball in 9.2% of his games this year, and 2.9% of his chances at the plate.
+- He has homered in 9.1% of his games this year, and 2.9% of his chances at the plate.

-- Peralta has driven in a run in 23 games this year (30.3%), including nine games with more than one RBI (11.8%).
+- In 23 games this year (29.9%), Peralta has picked up an RBI, and in nine of those games (11.7%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.